lee-orr/dexterous_developer/docs/src/how_dexterous_developer_works.md

 These components are used to watch the codebase for changes, manage builds, and provide the runners with access to the associated code and assets.

 - **Builders** - these handle triggering the cargo builds themselves, processing the output, and collecting library dependencies.
+  - **Rustc Wrapper** - the default builder utilizes a wrapper around Rustc, to enable some capabilities such as the ability to work with binary crates.
 - **Watchers** - these handle watching the file system for changes, allowing for notifications in changes to assets (non-compiled files) and sending out the triggers for re-builds when the code itself changes.
 - **Manager** - the manager handles setting up the chosen watcher & builders for each available target, and sets up a server for the runner to connect to.
 - **The Server CLI** - this provides a pre-made way to run a build server using the default builders & watcher.